Matrix models for the nested hypergeometric tau-functions: Examples

 first considered in \cite{KMMM} and further investigated in \cite{OS}.
 Matrix models for the hypergeometric tau-functions, associated with the weighted Hurwitz numbers are discussed in \cite{ZJZ,Orlov,O2,Eynard,MMRP, AMMN,GGPN,AC,Orlovchain}.

-Applying the general construction of Section \ref{S4.2} one can construct a multi-matrix model description for the generating function of the weighed Hurwitz numbers for any weight generating function of the form \eqref{Gcovered}.
-From Proposition \ref{prop4.1} we immediately get a description of the hypergeometric tau-functions by a chain of matrix models. \begin{corollary} All hypergeometric tau-functions \eqref{Hygo} with diagonal group operator $O_0$ associated with the weight generating functions \eqref{Gcovered} are described by the multi-matrix integrals, which are combinations of the complex, unitary, and normal matrix integrals \eqref{sumpl}, \eqref{Uele}, and \eqref{log}.
-Moreover, these multi-matrix integrals have a chain structure with a pairwise interaction, and can be reduced to the eigenvalue integrals. \end{corollary}
+Applying the general construction of Section \ref{S4.2} one can derive a multi-matrix model description for the generating function of the weighed Hurwitz numbers for any weight generating function of the form \eqref{Gcovered}.
+From Proposition \ref{prop4.1} we immediately get a description of the hypergeometric tau-functions by a chain of matrix models. \begin{corollary} A hypergeometric tau-function \eqref{Hygo} with diagonal group operator $O_0$ associated with the weight generating function \eqref{Gcovered} is described by a chain of $\ell$ integrals \eqref{sumpl}, $n$ integrals \eqref{Uele}, and, if $w\neq 0$, one integral \eqref{log} with a pairwise interaction and arbitrary order of the elementary integrals.
+Moreover, these multi-matrix integrals can be reduced to the eigenvalue integrals. \end{corollary}